 A thorough understanding of basics is the foundation for success in football and in riding and teaching.

 I grew up on L.I. in New York, riding and showing in the days of legends in the horse world, Vladamir Littauer, Harry DeLeyer, Gordon Wright and began teaching as a neophyte instructor in 1965.
 In 1968 I attended the Potomac Horse Center, MD.
 PHC was the only British Horse Society program offered in the United States at the time, one of the few places an instructor could be certified.
 I’ve taught riding for my lifetime, teaching children, adults, and instructors in all disciplines of riding.
 I especially enjoy teaching instructors.

-I became a United States Pony Club Instructor in the 70s.
-I’ve held many USPC positions, including Regional Supervisor, Regional Instruction Coordinator, District Commissioner, Regional Camp Director, Pony Club Examiner, course designer, and event organizer.
+In the ’70s I began teaching in Pony Club.
+Since then I’ve held many USPC positions, including Regional Supervisor, Regional Instruction Coordinator, District Commissioner, Regional Camp Director, Pony Club Examiner, course designer, and event organizer.

 Blue ribbons are not the only indicator of success with horses.
-Helping a rider overcome issues, seeing someone continue to ride for their lifetime, and seeing that smile that comes from the joy of spending time with horses also indicate success.
+Helping a rider overcome issues, helping someone continue to ride for their lifetime, and seeing that smile that comes from the joy of spending time with horses also indicate success.
 Success is in the trail ride, or the bonding with a frightened horse, or the healing provided with equines assisted therapy.
 There is no limit to the number of ways we can succeed with horsemanship.
 But for me it is only truly success when I see the horse well handled, well cared for, and well treated.
 We need to teach the whole package to the next generation—riding skills, theory, sportsmanship, horsemanship, and relationship.
 Then we will have true success.